 Distribution and volume.
 As described above, permanent rivers and streams flow in only a small part of the continent.
-The average annual discharge of Australian rivers has been assessed at $343 \times 10^9$ cubic metres, of which 157 x $10^9$ cubic metres is measured discharge and the remainder is estimated.
+The average annual discharge of Australian rivers has been recently assessed at 440 x 10° cubic metres, of which 120 x 10° cubic metres is now estimated to be exploitable for use on a sustained yield basis.
 This is small in comparison with river flows on other continents.
 In addition, there is a pronounced concentration of runoff in the summer months in northern Australia while the southern part of the continent has a distinct, if somewhat less marked, winter maximum.